Merging sequential e-values via martingales: Merging independent e-values

 \section{Merging independent e-values}

 In this section, we will study the more delicate situation of merging independent e-values.
-Since independent e-variables are sequential e-variables, the martingale merging methods in Section \ref{sec:seq} are valid in this situation.
-The more interesting question is how many more merging functions are allowed for independent e-values.
+Since independent e-variables are sequential e-variables, the martingale merging methods of Section \ref{sec:sequential} are valid in this situation.
+An interesting question is whether many more merging functions are allowed for independent e-values.

-We first explain the intuition, and then introduce the formal mathematical description.
-An important observation is that, in case e-values are independent, one may process them in any arbitrary order, instead of the fixed order for sequential e-values.
-Let us imagine that $K$ e-values are written on cards, which initially are lying face down so that their values are not shown.
-The decision maker needs to reveal these cards one by one, and bet on each card right before revealing it.
-In the case of sequential e-values, the order of revealing these cards is fixed (from card $1$ to card $K$), and the amount of bet on card $k+1$ (which has value $e_{k+1}$) is $s(\mathbf e_{(k)})$ in \eqref{eq:S}.
+We first explain the intuition and then give formal definitions.
+An important observation is that, in the case where the e-values to be merged are independent, one may process them in any arbitrary order, instead of the fixed order for sequential e-values.
+Let us imagine that the $K$ e-values are written on cards which initially are lying face down so that their values are not shown.
+The statistician reveals these cards one by one and bets on each card right before revealing it.
+In the case of sequential e-values, the order of revealing these cards is fixed (from card $1$ to card $K$), and the relative bet on card $k+1$ (which has value $e_{k+1}$ on it) is $s(\mathbf{e}_{(k)})$ in \eqref{eq:S}.

-In case the e-values are independent, the decision maker can decide the order of revealing these e-values.
-Moreover, she can take an adaptive strategy for turning over the cards, that is, at each step, revealing a card based on what she sees on the previous cards (this view of picking random numbers is explained in in Kolmogorov \cite[Section~2]{Kolmogorov:1963}).
-As in the case of constructing martingale merging functions, the decision maker also needs to decide the amount of bet at each step.
-Therefore, the strategy involves two decision variables, which e-value to reveal next, denoted by $\pi _{k+1}$, and how much to bet on this e-value, denoted by $s(\mathbf e^\pi_{(k)} )$, where $\mathbf e^\pi_{(k)}=( e_{\pi _1},\dots,e_{\pi_k})$, and again $\mathbf e^\pi_{(0)}=\Box$.
-Although not explicitly reflected in the notation, one should keep in mind that $\pi_{k+1}$ is a function of $ \mathbf e^\pi_{(k)} $.
-We write $\mathbf e^\pi = ( e_{\pi _1},\dots,e_{\pi_K})$, which is the vector of e-values reordered by $\pi$.
+If the e-values are independent, the statistician can decide the order of revealing these e-values.
+Moreover, he can apply an adaptive strategy for turning over the cards, that is, at each step, revealing a card based on what he has seen on the previous cards (this picture goes back to Kolmogorov \cite[Section~2]{Kolmogorov:1963}).
+As in the case of constructing martingale merging functions, the statistician also needs to decide the amount of bet at each step.
+Therefore, the strategy involves two decision variables, which e-value to reveal next, denoted by $\pi_{k+1}$, and how much to bet on this e-value, denoted by $s(\mathbf{e}^\pi_{(k)})$, where $\mathbf{e}^\pi_{(k)}:=(e_{\pi_1},\dots,e_{\pi_k})$ and again $\mathbf{e}^\pi_{(0)}:=\Box$.
+Although not explicitly reflected in the notation, one should keep in mind that $\pi_{k+1}$ is a function of $\mathbf{e}^\pi_{(k)}$.
+We write $\mathbf{e}^\pi := (e_{\pi_1},\dots,e_{\pi_K})$, which is the vector of e-values reordered by~$\pi$.